oudeismetis/oudeis/content/blog/post-ideas.md

 draft = true
 +++

-Next up: Quick write up on "Thing Explainer"
+Next up: missed-moment status update
 <!--more-->

 If you can see this, it means you can read my project updates before they are released on the website...good for you :)

 ### Publish Schedule
-1. Tesla Hitch (100%)
+1. missed-moment active again
-1. Reading post
+1. thing explainer (100%)
 1. A Spark post (50%)
 1. House 3D model